-- A. A joint EPED committee will convene in FY 2020 and FY 2021 to recommend improvements to the language that may be added to Article 16 by mutual agreement of both the EACC and the Board (as also described in Appendix 5): - review categories and positions of each EPED position and consider job responsibilities and time commitment required for the position - consider increases to stipends to be commensurate with the responsibility of the work - create job descriptions for all negotiated EPED positions. - develop a process for members to request additional positions to be considered for negotiations - address the process by which the Board determines the number of positions necessary to have any extracurricular athletic, fine arts, or academic positions at each school and make recommendations concerning that process, considering the need for adequate student supervision and safety. - determine an appropriate EPED stipend for certificated bargaining unit members who work CCPS athletic events and activities - consider and develop a fair and reasonable evaluation process for EPED positions - B. For the purposes of this agreement, EPED assignments are those assignments that must be conducted beyond the employee's duty day and that require the direct leadership of and responsibility for students and/or teachers. - C. The positions listed in this article have been approved for extra pay at the designated rate listed.
-The rate of pay represents a maximum stipend and is contingent upon the individual fulfilling all of the provisions of the Extra Pay for Extra Duty contract.
-In the event a stipend is reduced by the principal because all provisions have not been fulfilled, the decision shall be made after a conference between the principal and the employee - D. It is the Board's intention that the number of positions for Extra Pay for Extra Duty be increased so that teachers are fairly compensated for their additional work. - E. All vacancies for extra pay positions as shown in this article will be adequately publicized.
+- A. A joint EPED committee will continue its work exploring needed recommendations for EPED.
+The committee will convene at least twice in the first semester of the FY 22 school year.
+The responsibilities of this committee are to: convene in FY 2020 and FY 2021 to recommend improvements to the language that may be added to Article 16 by mutual agreement of both the EACC and the Board (as also described in Appendix 5): - review stipend allocations categories and positions of for each EPED position considering and consider job responsibilities essential job functions, duties, responsibilities and time commitment required for the position.
+The committee will consider structuring a system that aligns stipends with requirements for minimum hours, duties, responsibilities, duration of the activity, and the longevity of the employee in the EPED stipend role. - consider increases to stipends to be commensurate with the responsibility of the work - create review and update job descriptions for all negotiated EPED positions, outside of athletic programs, and create a mechanism for regular review. - develop a and oversee the process for members to request additional by which additional positions to will be considered for negotiations inclusion in this article in future negotiations. - provide a report to the Chief Negotiators for EACC and CCPS by February 1 each year which shall include recommendations for negotiations regarding Extra Pay for Extra Duty. - address the process by which the Board determines the number of positions necessary to have any extracurricular athletic, fine arts, or academic positions at each school and make recommendations concerning that process, considering the need for adequate student supervision and safety. - determine an appropriate EPED stipend for certificated bargaining unit members who work CCPS athletic events and activities - consider and develop a fair and reasonable evaluation process for EPED positions - B. For the purposes of this agreement, EPED assignments are those assignments that must be conducted beyond the employee's duty day and that require the direct leadership of and responsibility for students and/or employees teachers. - C. The positions listed in this article have been approved for extra pay at the designated rate listed.
+The rate of pay represents a maximum stipend and is contingent upon the individual fulfilling all of the provisions essential job functions, duties and responsibilities of the Extra Pay for Extra Duty contract position as outlined in the job description.
+In the event a stipend is reduced by the principal because all provisions have not been fulfilled, the decision shall be made after a conference between the principal and the employee.

+- D. It is the Board's intention that the number of positions for Extra Pay for Extra Duty be increased so that teachers are fairly compensated for their additional work. - E. All vacancies for extra pay positions as shown in this article will be adequately publicized.
 Extra pay for extra duty positions may be held by Unit I and II employees and will be filled in the following order: - a.
 Unit I bargaining unit members - b.
 Unit II bargaining unit members - c.
 Other CCPS employees - d.
-Non-CCPS employees

-F.Assumption of all extra pay duties shall be voluntary and the signature of the employee shall be required on the contract prior to performing the duties.

-G. Stipends for the EPED positions will be paid as follows:
+Non-CCPS employees - F.Assumption of all extra pay duties shall be voluntary and the signature of the employee shall be required on the contract prior to performing the extra duties. - G. Stipends for the EPED positions will be paid as follows: